The role of natural gas in the energy transition

 In this case, opt for the installation of a hybrid heat pump, which exploits the combination of renewable energy coming from the air, water or ground combined with the use of gas (as already happens with Robur GAHP, gas absorption heat pumps) allows to obtain extremely satisfactory results in terms of efficiency and energy saving, and is the fastest and most economical solution with a view to real decarbonisation of the plant.

 This development direction is now strongly consolidated: the EU itself, in its document In depth analysis in support of Commission Communication COM (2018) 773, states that by 2050 34% of the needs for heating, the production of domestic hot water and the industry will be covered by electrical technologies, and that the other consumers will use renewable gaseous fuels (green hydrogen, bio-gas...) with the contribution of small quantities of natural gas.

-Starting from these data, it is therefore possible to make some assumptions about the scenarios that we will most likely face in the coming decades: all the elements suggest that we will see an increasing use of green hydrogen, which will go hand in hand with the increasingly massive diffusion of gas heat pumps or hybrid appliances that integrate the potential of a condensing boiler and an electric heat pump, in an "intelligent" operating logic, able to make the best use of the available energy mix.
+Starting from these data, it is therefore possible to make some assumptions about the scenarios that we will most likely face in the coming decades (also from a regulatory point of view): all the elements suggest that we will see an increasing use of green hydrogen, which will go hand in hand with the increasingly massive diffusion of gas heat pumps or hybrid appliances that integrate the potential of a condensing boiler and an electric heat pump, in an "intelligent" operating logic, able to make the best use of the available energy mix.
 Solutions of this type are undoubtedly among the most functional and most concretely applicable, especially with a view to improving the performance - and reducing emissions - of existing plants.